Open-LinaOS-Foundation/LinaOS/Documentation/cdrom/ide-cd.rst

      Even if support is not available for your interface, you may be able to get it to work with the following procedure.
 First boot MS-DOS and load the appropriate drivers.
-Then warm-boot linux (i.e., without powering off).
+Then warm-boot linaos (i.e., without powering off).
 If this works, it can be automated by running loadlin from the MS-DOS autoexec.